gardar/ocrchestra/README.md

 - Position text at the exact location of each recognized word
 - Debug mode to visualize OCR bounding boxes
 - Detect existing OCR layers to prevent duplication
+- Check if a PDF already has OCR without modifying the document

 The tool works with hOCR files generated from any OCR system, including those produced by the `gdocai` tool.